What is a Provisional Credit? How Can You Secure a Provisional Credit Reversal?

 There are a few reasons why a bank might offer a provisional credit to a cardholder.

 In some cases, it could be because a transaction has not yet been verified.
-If that’s the case, then the credit would work like a placeholder until the transaction is settled.
+If that’s the case, the credit would work like a placeholder until the transaction is settled.
 Most often, though, banks issue provisional credits as part of the transaction dispute—or chargeback—process.

 Chargebacks are forced payment reversals conducted at the banking level.
 To illustrate, let’s say a cardholder contacts their issuing bank, claiming that one of the charges on their bank statement was unauthorized.
 The bank would then investigate the claim.
-If it appears that the cardholder is telling the truth, then the bank would issue a credit to the cardholder and file a chargeback on the cardholder’s behalf.
-The issuer claws the funds back from the merchant’s acquiring bank, who then debits the cost from the merchant’s account.
+If it appears that the cardholder is telling the truth, the bank will issue a credit to the cardholder and file a chargeback on the cardholder’s behalf.
+The issuer claws the funds back from the merchant’s acquiring bank, which then debits the cost from the merchant’s account.

 So, what are some legitimate claims that would entitle someone to a debit or credit card provisional credit?
 Here are a few examples: